New International Students

 - If you are in need of a visa in order to study at Davidson you will need to apply for an F-1 student visa.

-- Davidson College’s International Student Programs will send you a Form I-20, “Certificate of Eligibility for Non-Immigrant Student Status” in April or May (depending on whether you are an early decision or regular decision admit to Davidson).
+- Davidson College’s International Student Programs will send you a Form I-20, “Certificate of Eligibility for Non-Immigrant Student Status” in April (for early decision admits) or May (for regular decision admits).

-- Watch for email correspondence from the Residence Life Office in May—they will ask you for your housing preferences and to take the Myers-Briggs Type Indicator (MBTI)
+- Watch for email correspondence from the Residence Life Office (RLO) in May—they will ask you for your housing preferences and to take the Myers-Briggs Type Indicator (MBTI).

-- Residence Life will then assign you to a room on campus and to a roommate in July
+- RLO will then assign you to a room on campus and to a roommate in July.

 Make Travel Arrangements